GreenInfo-Network/caliparks.org/documentation/DEVELOPMENT_GUIDE.md

 ## Causing Heroku to Recompile the Bundle if You Haven't Changed Anything

 Sorry, but there is no way to do this.
-Even the old "empty commit" trick does not work, as Heroku recognizes that "everything is "Everything up-to-date" and will not force a recompile of the bundle.
+Even the old "empty commit" trick does not work, as Heroku recognizes that "Everything up-to-date" and will not force a recompile of the bundle.

 Your only option is to make a real change, e.g. some comment, and then push only to the *development* or *production* target.
 Sad, but true.